Parkland parents create super PAC to oppose NRA-backed politicians

 The Families Versus Assault Rifles PAC -- or FAMSVARPAC -- aims to “remove the NRA from our political system, and then to amend the National Firearms Act of 1934 to include a ban on assault weapons, bump stocks and high-capacity magazines,” according to its website.

 Jeff Kasky's two children were inside the Parkland, Florida, high school the day of the shooting, WPEC-TV reported.
-One of his kids, Cameron, has become a March for our Lives activist since the tragedy.
+One of his kids, Cameron, has become a March for Our Lives activist since the tragedy.
+But now, Kasky said, it’s the parents’ turn to support their children.

-“The NRA has acted like a political party in this country for TOO LONG,” Jeff Kasky said on Twitter Wednesday.
-“Politicians from EITHER SIDE who accept dirty NRA blood [money] will pay the price.”

-Kasky told WPEC the super PAC will not support candidates but instead oppose those who accept money from the NRA.
+“The parents who have been supporting the activist students have been supporting them in any way we can: emotional support, driving them around, giving money for gas and traveling with them,” Kasky told Fox News.
+“We feel we owe our children an apology for letting the situation get to where the NRA has been allowed to take over portions of our government.
+This is our way of expressing our need to make amends to the students.”

+“We feel we owe our children an apology for letting the situation get to where the NRA has been allowed to take over portions of our government.
+This is our way of expressing our need to make amends to the students.”

+The ultimate goal of the PAC, he said, is to change the National Firearms Act of 1934 to include a ban on the most dangerous firearms.
+In order to do that, he said, there needs to be more likeminded lawmakers in office.
+“We need to get the NRA-funded politicians out of office,” he said.

+While the PAC will actively oppose certain NRA-backed politicians, it will not support any political candidate, Kasky said.

-“We echo the words from the March for our Lives: ‘Either change the law or change the lawmakers.’
+“We echo the words from the March for Our Lives: ‘Either change the law or change the lawmakers.’
 We plan to do both,” FAMSVARPAC said on its website.

 The PAC encourages donations of $17, in honor of the 17 victims of the Parkland shooting.
-The money will be used to campaign against NRA-backed political candidates, WPEC reported.

 According to the Miami Herald, the super PAC registered with the federal government on May 18 -- the same day 10 people died in a school shooting in Texas.